+It’s perfectly normal for dogs to whine after being spayed.
 Some amount of pain is normal for dogs that have been spayed immediately following their procedure.
-While some dogs are able to tolerate pain more than others, don’t be surprised if your dog whines or whimpers after being spayed.
-It’s perfectly normal for dogs to whine after being spayed.
+While some dogs can tolerate pain more than others, don’t be surprised if a dog is whining a week after spay.

-That being said, some dogs will express their pain in many other ways.
-Dogs won’t be able to tell you how they feel after being spayed, yet, there are still ways for you to know if she’s feeling any pain.
+Is it normal for a dog to moan after surgery?
+Dogs won’t be able to tell you how they feel after being spayed, yet there are still ways for you to know if she’s feeling any pain.

 How Do I Know if My Dog is in Pain After Spaying?

-Your dog may not feel any pain or discomfort until after the anesthesia has worn off.
-They may feel tired and a bit agitated after you bring her home from the vet.
-This might lead you to believe that they will not feel any pain throughout their recovery.
-All dogs will have some amount of pain after being spayed, the way they express the pain will reflect on how they’re feeling.
+Your dog may not feel pain or discomfort until after the anesthesia has worn off.
+They may feel tired and agitated after you bring them home from the vet.
+Dogs will have some pain after being spayed, and how they express the pain will reflect how they feel.

 Some dogs may show some, or all of, the signs below which indicate that they’re in pain:

-- Bite or lick at the incision site
+- Biting or licking at the incision site

 - Not wanting to get up